 Great Question! – Here are some pointers that might help you:

-10. Wherever possible, use active rather than passive voice
+- Wherever possible,use active rather than passive voice.

-Thus, Students and Graduates – try not to focus on the noise too much and rather focus in your studies and academic achievement a bit more, because whatever way it goes, one thing is certain.
+Students and Graduates – although there is a lot going on in our country and the world at the moment – try not to focus on the noise too much and rather focus in your studies and academic achievement a bit more, because whatever way it goes, one thing is certain.
 Our country is changing fast – so, prepare yourself to take advantage of changes.
 Opportunity Knocks!

 Busy Bee Editing Contact Details

-You will find us at the top of page 1 in Google – under Proofreading and Editing South Africa
+You will find us in Google – under Proofreading and Editing South Africa

 Website: www.busybeeediting.co.za